ramadatta/CPgeneProfiler/README.md

  Currently the package works only on Unix systems.

   ## Quick Start

+  A detailed step-by-step guide for the installation of dependencies and `CPgeneProfiler` is available in this [wiki page](https://github.com/ramadatta/CPgeneProfiler/wiki/Step-by-Step-Guide).

 ### Step 1: Download CP gene database using R
 ```